-The CREATE capacity strengthening initiative is focused on building the capacity of individuals working within the Aboriginal and Torres Strait Islander Primary health care sector.
-The program is designed to develop skills in the understanding of the collection and use of data from their own health services and other research activities.
-The CREATE capacity strengthening program is aimed at addressing the priorities of the Community controlled Primary health care sector.
+The CREATE capacity strengthening initiative is focused on building the capacity of individuals working within the Aboriginal Community Controlled Health Organisations (ACCHOs).
+The program is designed to develop skills in the understanding and undertaking of research.

 The CREATE capacity strengthening program:

-- Evaluation – How to gather and analyse data to evaluate services provided for Aboriginal and Torres Strait Islanders in the Aboriginal Medical Service setting;
+- Evaluation – How to gather and analyse data to evaluate services provided for Aboriginal and Torres Strait Islander peoples in the Aboriginal Medical Service setting;

-- Evidence utilisation – How to use evidence based audit to assess and enhance care provided for Aboriginal and Torres Strait Islander peoples by Primary health care services; and
+- Evidence utilisation – How to use evidence based audit to assess and enhance primary health care services provided for Aboriginal and Torres Strait Islander people; and

-- Evidence synthesis – How to gather, appraise and summarise evidence relating to chronic disease prevalence and management for Aboriginal and Torres Strait Islander Australians, and use it to change practice and/or policy.
+- Evidence synthesis – How to gather, appraise and summarise evidence relating to chronic disease prevalence and management for Aboriginal and Torres Strait Islander people, and use it to change practice and/or policy.

-- Seminar series, including webinars, co-presented with the Aboriginal health sector on priority topics.
+- Seminar series, including webinars, co-presented with the Aboriginal health sector.

 - Offers scholarships and research support to Aboriginal and Torres Strait Islander Masters and PhD students conducting research that aligns to CREATE priorities.